Careers360 Logo

 Ca

-An in-depth of the first 20 elements in the periodic table is useful.
+An in-depth look at the first 20 elements in the periodic table is useful.
 Six of these elements make up nearly all of the mass of the human body.
 The first 20 elements provide an excellent overview of the various element groups.
 They can also be found in more common chemical processes.
-The elements are given in ascending atomic number 1 to 20 order.
+The elements are given in ascending atomic numbers from 1 to 20 order.
 The atomic number refers to the number of protons in each element's atoms.

 The atomic number, element name, or element symbol can all be used to identify elements.
 A one- or two-letter abbreviation of the name serves as the emblem.
 Some symbols, on the other hand, allude to old element names.
 The symbol for sodium, for given as Na.
 This is a reference to the Latin word natrium, which was once used to refer to caustic soda.
-In latin, name of atomic no of sodium is found to be natrium.
+In Latin, the name of the atomic no of sodium is found to be atrium.
 Potassium's symbol is K, which is derived from the Latin word kalium, which denoted alkali or potash.
 An element symbol's initial letter is capitalised.
-It's lower case when there's a second letter.
+It's lowercase when there's a second letter.

-Examination of 1 to 20 elements of periodic table:
+Examination of 1 to 20 elements of the periodic table

 1. Hydrogen